gulpchronics/speech-emotion-edge-ai/README.md

 ## Results

-This demonstrates feasibility of real-time emotion detection on edge devices.
+This demonstrates feasibility of real-time emotion detection on resource-constrained edge devices.

 Test accuracy: **~59%**